Winding Up Petition: A 2026 Guide For Directors & SMEs

 Winding up orders and the liquidation process

-Issuing a winding-up petition is expensive, which is why smaller creditors rarely do it unless the debt is substantial.
+Winding-up petition costs are significant, which is why smaller creditors rarely pursue this route unless the debt is substantial.
+At the time of writing, the typical costs involved are:

 - Court fee: £343

-- Petition deposit (to cover liquidation costs): £2,600
+- Petition deposit: £2,600 (to cover liquidation costs)

-- Solicitor’s fees: variable, depending on complexity
+- Solicitor’s fees: variable, depending on the complexity of the case.

 You can keep up to date with the latest costs on the government website.